digbmc/dsgf-2024/logs/yuzhu.md

 ## Updates

+### 2024.11.07
+- Keep learning Blender: watched the Blender tutorial (1.5/5hrs)
+- Learn about the 3D reconstruction software called Alicevision.
+Found a GitHub repository for the project.
+- Browsed the Bryn Mawr special collection, and narrowed down the potential scanning objects to three (one Buddha statue, a bronze vessel, and a bear figurine)
+- Updated the action plan

 ### 2024.10.23
 - Finished the github workshop.
 - Downloaded github desktop, and cloned repositories to local, and started editing locally in VScode.